stororokw/stororokw.github.io/content/posts/hello-world.md

 ## Math

-The markdown for math equations uses KaTeX for rendering and must be put inside the math shortcode for proper alignment and resizing.
+The markdown for math equations uses KaTeX for rendering and must be put inside the math shortcode for proper alignment and resizing. {{< cite Glassner2024b >}}

 ```tex {class="my-class" id="my-codeblock" lineNos=false tabWidth=2}
 {{</* math */>}}